Resolved velocity profiles of galactic winds at Cosmic Noon: Kinematic Features of the Gaseous ISM at Cosmic Noon

 \subsubsection{Single Gaussian fit to $R\sim4000$ data}

 Single Gaussian (SG) fits to the ISM absorption profiles are described in Section~\ref{sec:fitting-cf} along with the resulting velocity metrics.
-Figure~\ref{fig:derived-fits} (left panel) compares the quantities $\Delta v_{90}$, $v_{cent}$, $v_{75}$, and $v_{95}$ obtained from the SG and Double Gaussian (DG) fits, both at the native $R\sim4000$ spectral resolution.
+Figure~\ref{fig:derived-fits} (left panel) compares the quantities $\Delta v_{90}$, $v_{cent}$, $v_{05}$, and $v_{95}$ obtained from the SG and Double Gaussian (DG) fits, both at the native $R\sim4000$ spectral resolution.
 The mean offset and scatter between SG and DG fits for each metric are listed in Table~\ref{tab:low-res-comparision}.
-Velocity centroids show excellent agreement, with a mean offset $\left< v_{cent,DG} - v_{cent,SG} \right>$ of only $-4\pm1$~\kms\ and sample standard deviation of 9~\kms.
-The $\Delta v_{90}$ velocity width is also in good agreement on average (mean offset $-7\pm4$~\kms) although with a larger sample standard deviation of 96~\kms, indicating some intrinsic scatter but no bias on average.
+Velocity centroids show excellent agreement, with a mean offset $\left< v_{cent,DG} - v_{cent,SG} \right>$ of only $-4\pm1$~\kms\ and sample standard deviation of 10~\kms.

 The limitations of SG fits (and of low resolution spectra) are nonetheless apparent in higher-order velocity measurements.
-The $v_{95}$ velocity shows a clear bias (mean offset of $-37 \pm 4$~\kms) and substantial scatter.
-This bias is even more evident for $v_{75}$ in Figure~\ref{fig:derived-fits}, where the SG fit gives smaller blueshifts in nearly all cases.
-This bias is a consequence of the intrinsic asymmetry in observed line profiles which is not captured by a SG fit; a single Gaussian profile cannot recover the skewness (Section~\ref{sec:skewness}).
-As noted in Section~\ref{sec:fitting-cf}, the DG provides adequate fits to the covering fraction profiles of the lensed galaxy sample.
-These results show that asymmetric fitting profiles are essential to recover the covering fraction, skewness and higher-order velocity measurements that probe the blueshifted tail of outflowing gas, whereas a symmetric SG profile is able to recover velocity centroid and widths with no significant bias.
+The $v_{05}$ velocity in Figure~\ref{fig:derived-fits} shows a clear bias (mean offset of $-52 \pm 4$~\kms) and substantial scatter (indicating error for individual objects) with SG fits.
+This bias is also evident in $v_{95}$ and $\Delta v_{90}$ which have a smaller mean offset but larger scatter.
+The bias is a consequence of the intrinsic asymmetry in observed line profiles which is not captured by a SG fit; a single Gaussian profile cannot recover the skewness (Section~\ref{sec:skewness}).
+Consequently we also find that absorption profiles with higher Skewness Ratios have larger biases in SG fits (Figure~\ref{fig:resolution-skewness-dependence}, \emph{Top}).

+These results demonstrate that asymmetric fitting profiles are essential to recover the covering fraction, skewness, and higher-order velocity measurements of absorption profiles.
+While a symmetric SG profile is able to recover accurate velocity centroids, the quantities describing both the blue- and red-shifted velocity extremes (such as $v_{95}$ and $v_{05}$) are subject to large scatter and systematic biases.
+Consequently the spectral resolution must be sufficiently high to distinguish the asymmetric profile shapes.